eric-hdez/eric-hdez/README.md

 Go ahead and have a look at my projects!
 I hope that you find them interesting :)

-You can find my ]personal website here](https://eric-hdez.github.io)!
+You can find my [personal website here](https://eric-hdez.github.io)!
 I built it from scratch using React and MUI.

 ## Statistics